KrisRehfuss/Scalar/README.md

 Takes a note and returns the relative bpm

-Keys.py shows the calculations
+Keys shows the calculations

-K.py hides them
+K hides them